Advanced NSCLC Biomarker Testing for KRAS G12C

 How to test and report

-The KRAS G12C point mutation can be detected in tissue and liquid biopsy specimens using common molecular testing methods5,15
+The KRAS G12C mutation can be detected in tissue and liquid biopsy specimens using common molecular testing methods2

 Most NGS platforms already test for KRAS G12C.
-There are also many PCR platforms capable of KRAS G12C testing5
+There are also many PCR platforms capable of KRAS G12C testing7

-• CAP/IASLC/AMP Guidelines state that single-gene KRAS testing may be offered in addition to EGFR, ALK, and ROS1, to exclude patients from further testing3
+• CAP/IASLC/AMP Guidelines state that single-gene KRAS testing may be offered in addition to EGFR, ALK, and ROS1 to exclude patients from further testing5

-• Consider listing KRAS G12C at the variant level in your reports, as some analytical reports may not specify this mutation7
+• Consider listing KRAS G12C at the variant level in your reports, as some analytical reports may not specify this mutation13

-Liquid biopsy may be used with high degrees of concordance as an alternative to tissue-based testing15
+Liquid biopsy may be used as an alternative to tissue-based testing14

-Image reproduced with permission from Pantel K, et al.26
+Image reproduced with permission from Pantel K, et al.15

-One form of liquid biopsy consists of obtaining ctDNA from plasma, which can be used to identify genomic alterations26
+One form of liquid biopsy consists of obtaining ctDNA from plasma, which can be used to identify genomic alterations15

 • Plasma from blood samples contains circulating cfDNA released from healthy cells and tumor cells